Here is some basic information about Property Transfer Tax and how it may apply to you.

 Vermont Housing and Finance Agency purchased mortgages are exempt for the first $110,000.00 in value because they are mortgages that VHFA has committed to purchase from the originating lender.

-If tax is due at the time of transfer, please make checks payable to the Vermont Department of Taxes and complete Form PTT-173, Property Transfer Payment Voucher and send to:
+If tax is due at the time of transfer by deed, please make checks payable to the Vermont Department of Taxes and complete Form PTT-173, Property Transfer Payment Voucher and send to:

-There are two ways to file your return:
+There are two ways to file your return when the transfer is by deed:

 E-File using myVTax